From collection Member List

 Related Items

-This document provides the program for the Presidents' Dinner and Biennial Awards Banquet at the 1972 Convention, as well as information about the featured awards.
+This document provides the program for the Alpha Psi chapter Reinstallation, as well as the reinstallation banquet menu.